Trademark applications can take eight to 12 months to process. Find out how it's possible to get a fast pass on your application.

 - The statement should include facts that demonstrate actual or threatened trademark infringement, pending litigation, or the need for a U.S. registration as a basis for securing a foreign trademark registration;

-- The statement and evidence is commonly done by way of declaration, which is provided for in the online form provided by the USPTO.
+- The statement and evidence are commonly done by way of declaration, which is provided for in the online form provided by the USPTO.

-It is important to remember that facts or circumstance that would apply equally to a large number of other applicants will not be sufficient for the USPTO to grant your petition.
+It is important to remember that facts or circumstances that would apply equally to a large number of other applicants will not be sufficient for the USPTO to grant your petition.